Richard S. Sutton: Early life and education

-Career
+Career and research

-Sutton held a postdoctoral position at the University of Massachusetts Amherst in 1984.
+Sutton held a postdoctoral research position at the University of Massachusetts Amherst in 1984.
 He worked at GTE Laboratories in Waltham, Massachusetts as principal member of technical staff from 1985 to 1994, then returned to the University of Massachusetts Amherst as a senior research scientist.
 He joined AT&T Labs Shannon Laboratory in Florham Park, New Jersey as principal technical staff member from 1998 to 2002.
 He has been a professor of computing science at the University of Alberta since 2003, where he helped establish the Reinforcement Learning and Artificial Intelligence Laboratory.
-In 2017 he became a distinguished research scientist with DeepMind and helped launch DeepMind Alberta in Edmonton, a research office operated in close collaboration with the University of Alberta.
-He was elected Fellow of the Royal Society of Canada in 2016 and Fellow of the Royal Society in 2021.